KGO10/KGO10/README.md

 - Retrieval‑augmented LLM system over SFDR prospectuses and disclosures with page‑level filtering for long regulatory documents
 - FastAPI /ask service enforcing strict refusals and citation validation to prevent hallucinations
-- End‑to‑end evaluated (100% answerable success, 100% unanswerable refusal accuracy) and exposed as a Slack bot (upload PDFs → ask questions)
+- End‑to‑end evaluated and exposed as a Slack bot (upload PDFs → ask questions)

 ---